thoughtbot/maintaining-open-source-projects/book/04-quality.md

 ## Use static analysis tools

-The existence of a document that specifies process is not enough for people to follow it.
+The existence of a document that specifies a process is not enough for people to follow it.
 You might be surprised.
 Take a moment to sink that in.
 You will continue receiving contributions in the most _creative_ styles you have ever seen, and you might not be happiest about the originality contributors show.